YOU ARE LOOKING FOR BUSINESS ACQUISITION FINANCING!

 L6J 7J8

-Business acquisition financing in Canada comes with several myths and when it comes to arranging finance and a business loan for buying a business there are some key basics every business owner/entrepreneur needs to know.
+Business acquisition financing in Canada comes with several myths.
+When arranging finance and a business loan to buy a business, there are some key basics every business owner/entrepreneur needs to know.

-It's easy to get bogged down in the legal and accounting jargon sometimes so here at 7 Park Avenue Financial we strive to give you the layman's version - in plain English!
+It's easy to get bogged down in legal and accounting jargon sometimes, so here at 7 Park Avenue Financial, we strive to give you the layman's version—in plain English!

 STARTING THE VALUATION PROCESS IN ACQUIRING A BUSINESS

-Depending on the type of business transfer purchase you are considering and what industry the company operates in there are several ways to address a realistic valuation of the business - In many cases a good comparison can be made by researching similar companies in the same industry, ie a market-based value of the business.
+Depending on the type of business transfer purchase you are considering and what industry the company operates in, there are several ways to address a realistic valuation of the business -

 VALUING HARD ASSETS VERSUS SOFT ASSETS OF THE BUSINESS

 Assets are a key part of any business purchase.
-More and more businesses today have ' soft assets ' which often makes valuation even harder.
+More and more businesses today have ' soft assets, ' which often make valuation even harder.
 These typically aren't treated the same as hard assets, which can be more precisely appraised and valued.
-The bottom line is that you have to look at each asset, soft or hard, in the context of what they do for the business.
+The bottom line is that you have to look at each asset, soft or hard, in the context of what it does for the business.

 LIQUIDATION VALUES AND CURRENT ASSETS ON THE BALANCE SHEET

-We can't count the number of times new business financing clients have told us they feel they ' overpaid' for the company they now own and run.
+We can't count the number of times new business financing clients have told us they feel they've been overpaid for the company they now own and run.

 Hard assets often naturally enhance the value and financeable possibility of the business.
 A winning combination is good assets and good cash flows from those assets.